koshimazaki/UE-AUDIO-MCP/README.md

 One MCP server.
 Three audio engines.
 53 tools.
 22K+ Blueprint nodes.
 Optimised for **Unreal Engine 5.7** and **Wwise 2024**.

-> "Create a footsteps sound setup for my character -- use MetaSounds noise and filter in the patch, Wwise SwitchContainer for surfaces, Blueprint trigger on anim notify"
+> "Create a footsteps sound setup for my character -- use MetaSounds noise and filter in the patch, Blueprint trigger on anim notify"
 >
-> MCP generates the MetaSounds DSP graph (noise -> filter -> AD envelope), creates the Wwise hierarchy with surface switches, and outputs Blueprint wiring for the animation trigger.
+> MCP generates the MetaSounds DSP graph (noise -> filter -> AD envelope) and outputs Blueprint wiring for the animation trigger.

 ### Install